DriveTribe: Tribes

-Content was envisioned to be created by the three presenters, an editorial staff of between 15 and 30 full-time members, as well as attracting "stars, bloggers, writers, and videographers" to create their own content, ‘delivered across multiple platforms (Facebook, Instagram, Snapchat), while automatically tailoring headlines, images, and layout to individual consumers’.
+Content was envisioned to be created by the three presenters, an editorial staff of between 15 and 30 full-time members, as well as attracting "stars, bloggers, writers, and videographers" to create their own content, "delivered across multiple platforms (Facebook, Instagram, Snapchat), while automatically tailoring headlines, images, and layout to individual consumers".

 Funding

-Initial funding for DriveTribe came from Clarkson, Hammond and May, before DriveTribe raised $5.5m from Breyer Capital via Jim Breyer, one of the first Facebook investors, and Atomico, followed by $6.5m from 21st Century Fox three weeks later and pre-launch, with Fox noting to TechCrunch “We saw the DriveTribe platform and we were blown away by its ingenuity,”.
+Initial funding for DriveTribe came from Clarkson, Hammond and May, before DriveTribe raised $5.5m from Breyer Capital via Jim Breyer, one of the first Facebook investors, and Atomico, followed by $6.5m from 21st Century Fox three weeks later and pre-launch, with Fox noting to TechCrunch "We saw the DriveTribe platform and we were blown away by its ingenuity".

 Leadership

-The company’s founders were directors on ‘W Chump and Sons T Shirts & Mugs Limited’ on companies house.
+The company's founders were directors on W Chump and Sons T Shirts & Mugs Limited on companies house.
 Leadership primarily consisted of Schmitt; previously founded Beamly, PeopleSound and had been executive chair of Invision, who brought on Jonathan Morris as CTO, who was previously CTO of the Financial Times.
 Schmitt left DriveTribe in mid 2017.

 Commercialisation

-Pre launch, Ernesto Schmitt, as CEO, noted that automotive as the ‘biggest advertising category in the world — with $45 billion media spend projected for 2016’ provided DriveTribe large opportunity for commercialisation through native advertising and social commerce.
+Pre launch, Ernesto Schmitt, as CEO, noted that automotive as the "biggest advertising category in the world — with $45 billion media spend projected for 2016" provided DriveTribe large opportunity for commercialisation through native advertising and social commerce.

 In April 2018, DriveTribe announced its first commercial partnership, with German car manufacturer Audi.
 In June 2018, DriveTribe launched a joint partnership with JOE Media and Renault, a six-figure deal focusing on the launch of the Megane RS.
 Renault UK marketing director, Adam Wood, said the partnership would look to "engage a broader lifestyle market through original content production, influencer led activation and editorial support."

 In November 2018, the DriveTribe CEO, Jonathan Morris, described the four elements of the company's commercial model, which include content creation, distribution, and data insights, the latter of which is made possible because DriveTribe's tech stack is built on Apache Flink.

-Shift to Social Media
+Shift to social media

-On 10 January 2022, DriveTribe announced they would be shutting down at the end of the month, citing reductions in revenue due to lower marketing budgets across the automotive industry and a global shortage of computer chips caused by the COVID-19 pandemic.
+On 10 January 2022, DriveTribe announced they would be shutting down the DriveTribe and FoodTribe websites at the end of the month, citing reductions in revenue due to lower marketing budgets across the automotive industry and a global shortage of computer chips caused by the COVID-19 pandemic.
 Co-Founder Richard Hammond stated that they would be keeping the DriveTribe community alive through their established social media and YouTube channel.
 Jeremy Clarkson and James May would also be making appearances from time to time.
+The FoodTribe YouTube channel was rebranded as What Next? in June 2022, expanding its scope from food & drink to other non-car related topics.